Information regarding the coronavirus

 Preschool and primary school

-All leaving and picking up children at preschools and schools are done outdoors.
-Exceptions may need to be done at the beginning and end of the day, taking into account the individual preschool's conditions, but the main rule is leaving/picking up outdoors.
+All leaving and picking up children at preschools and schools are done outdoors until 16 March.
+Exceptions may need to be done at the beginning and end of the day, taking into account the individual preschool's och school's conditions, but the main rule is leaving/picking up outdoors.

 Change of residence time for children who are in preschool 15 hours per week

-Children who are in preschool 15 hours per week, and whose placement in preschool is based on public preschool or that their parents are unemployed or on parental leave, are offered preschool only between 08.00–11.00 am, Monday to Friday.
-This applies from 19 December 2020 to 21 February 2021.
+Children who are in preschool 15 hours per week, and whose placement in preschool is based on general preschool or that their parents are unemployed or on parental leave, are offered preschool only between 08.00–11.00 am, Monday to Friday.
+This applies from 19 December 2020 to 16 March 2021.
+From 17 March, regular hours in preschool apply to children whose guardians have the right to a general preschool, or are unemployed or on parental leave.

 Open preschool Trollsländan is closed.